-5.4.1 Severn Trent Water Draft Water Resource Management Plan 2019
+5.4.1 Severn Trent Water's Water Resource Management Plan 2019

-A review of the Draft WRMP 2019 identified the potential for operational in-combination effects with one of the Draft DP measures.
-There is potential for in-combination effects between the River Derwent at Ambergate drought permit/order and the operation of the Ambergate to Mid Nottinghamshire transfer solution included in the Draft WRMP 2019 as both involve abstraction from the Derbyshire River Derwent.
-However, in-combination adverse effects are not likely as the cumulative effects of simultaneous abstraction on low flow conditions in the river are assessed as negligible.
+A review of the WRMP 2019 identified the potential for operational cumulative effects with one of the draft DP measures.
+There is potential for cumulative effects between the River Derwent at Ambergate drought permit/order and the operation of the Ambergate to Mid Nottinghamshire transfer solution included in the WRMP 2019 as both involve abstraction from the Derbyshire River Derwent.
+However, cumulative adverse effects are not likely as the cumulative effects of simultaneous abstraction on low flow conditions in the river are assessed as negligible.

-5.4.2 Neighbouring water companies' WRMPs and Drought Plans
+5.4.2 Neighbouring water companies' Water Resource Management Plans and Drought Plans